rudymatela/fitspec/black/README.md

 ### Via GHC Directly

-*If you prefer to use cabal, see the previous section*
+*If you prefer to use cabal, see the previous section.*

 The general rule, if you want to compile a file that uses FitSpec on GHC, you do: